shailesh097/delivery_duration_prediction/Readme.md

 We have to predict the total time taken for an order.
 To calculate the total time,  ***order creation*** and ***actual delivery*** time is required.
 $$Total\space Time = Delivery \space Time - Order\space Created\space Time$$

 We are going to predict the total delivery time using regression.
 Therefore, we will required a ***target variable***.
-Let's give the target variable column name as `actual_total_delivery_duration`.
+Let's give the name for target variable column as `actual_total_delivery_duration`.

 #### 2. Data Preparation
 - **Handling Categorical Variable:**